Projection Inference for set-identified SVARs: Introduction

-This paper studies the properties of the \emph{projection method}---which does not rely on the specification of prior beliefs for set-identified parameters---to conduct \emph{simultaneous} inference about the coefficients of the structural impulse-response function (and their identified set).
-The proposal is to `project' a typical Wald ellipsoid for the reduced-form parameters of a VAR.
-The suggested nominal $1-\alpha$ projection region consists of all the structural parameters of interest compatible with the reduced-form parameters in a nominal $1-\alpha$ Wald ellipsoid.
+This paper studies the properties of the classical and well-known \emph{projection method} to conduct \emph{simultaneous} inference about the coefficients of the structural impulse-response function (and their identified set).
+The projection method does not rely on the specification of prior beliefs for set-identified parameters.
+The concrete proposal is to `project' a typical Wald ellipsoid for the reduced-form parameters of a VAR.
+As we explain below, the suggested nominal $1-\alpha$ projection region consists of all the structural parameters of interest compatible with the reduced-form parameters in a nominal $1-\alpha$ Wald ellipsoid.

-The attractive features of the projection approach---explained in more detail in the next section---are its general applicability, its computational feasibility, and the fact that a nominal $1-\alpha$ projection region has---asymptotically and under mild assumptions---both frequentist coverage and \emph{robust} Bayesian credibility of at least $1-\alpha$.\footnote{The robustness is relative to the choice of prior for the so-called `rotation\textquoteright\:matrix as in the recent work of \cite{giacomini_kitagawa:2014}.} Moreover, building on \cite{Kaido_Molinari_Stoye:2014}, we show that our baseline projection can be `calibrated\textquoteright\:to eliminate excessive robust Bayesian credibility.
+Our main result shows that a nominal $1-\alpha$ projection region has---asymptotically and under mild assumptions---both frequentist coverage and \emph{robust} Bayesian credibility of at least $1-\alpha$.
+Moreover, building on \cite{Kaido_Molinari_Stoye:2014}, we show that our baseline projection can be `calibrated\textquoteright\:to eliminate excessive robust Bayesian credibility.

 The remainder of the paper is organized as follows.
 Section \ref{section:Literature} presents an overview of the projection approach.
 Section \ref{section:Model} presents the SVAR model and establishes the frequentist coverage of projection.
 Section \ref{section:BC} establishes the asymptotic robust Bayesian credibility of the projection region.
-Section \ref{section:Calibration} presents the `calibration\textquoteright\:algorithm designed to eliminate the excess of robust Bayesian credibility and shows that, under regularity conditions, our calibration also removes the excess of frequentist coverage.
-Section \ref{section:Implementation} discusses the implementation of projection in the context of the demand/supply SVAR for the U.S. labor market.
+Section \ref{section:Calibration} presents the `calibration\textquoteright\:algorithm designed to eliminate the excess of robust Bayesian credibility.
+Section \ref{section:Implementation} applies projection in the context of the demand/supply SVAR for the U.S.~labor market.
 Section \ref{section:conclusion} concludes.

-\section{\textbf{Overview and Related Literature}}
+\section{{Overview and Related Literature}}

-\subsection{\textbf{Overview}}
+\subsection{{Overview}}